-In this post, it’s shown the methods of detecting exoplanets, which are planets outside the Solar System, they orbit other stars, or wander through space.
+In this post, it’s shown the methods of detecting exoplanets, which are planets outside the Solar System, they orbit other stars or wandering through space.

 Direct imaging

-Consists in observe directly the celestial body through a telescope.
-However, it’s very hard to find planets several light years away with this technique.
+Consists in observe directly the celestial body directly through a telescope.
+However, it’s very hard to find planets several light-years away with this technique.
 Few exoplanets have been discovered with direct imaging.
-The biggest difficulty is that the light reflected by the planet and heat radiation are overshadowed by star’s brightness.
-One of ways to block star’s light is equipping the telescope with a coronograph.
-This is have already been quoted in the post about coronal mass ejection.
+The greatest difficulty is that the light reflected by the planet and heat radiation are overshadowed by the star’s brightness.
+One of the ways to block a star’s light is to equip the telescope with a coronograph.
+This has already been quoted in the post about coronal mass ejection.

 What is coronal mass ejection?Click here